HIGHLIGHTING THE PAY GAP

-Equal Pay Day was observed on April 4, 2017.
+Equal Pay Day 2018 is April 10.
 But the fight for equal pay and workplace equity for women continues all year long through legislative advocacy, branch and IBC programs and activities, and articles in newsletters and newspapers.
 The material below was written for Equal Pay Day, but the information and suggested activities can be used at any time to educate members and the public and to promote workplace equity issues.

 Action on Equal Pay Day has the objective of raising the awareness of the issue in our communities, with our members, and especially with young women who are under the false impression that pay inequity has been “taken care of”.
 While SB358 was enacted by the California Legislature in 2015, there is still much work to be done before it becomes a reality for all women.

 Make Equal Pay Day a Day of Action in Your Community!

 Draw Attention to Equal Pay Day!
 Here are some ideas:

 - Collaborate with other like-minded organizations and organize a program open to the public.
 Invite local community leaders; local politicians, issue a press release; use AAUW research, e.g. Behind the Pay Gap; and The Simple Truth about the Gender Pay Gap.
 The research allows us to say: “There is a wage gap and here are the numbers to prove it.”

 - Submit a resolution for your county or city to declare – “Equal Pay Day.”

 - Contact local jurisdictions and prepare resolution (sample at aauw.org) declaring April 10, 2018, “Equal Pay Day”; issue press release at same time.
 Branch members attend the meeting where resolution is read into the record.